 - Only a single tuning structure.

 In this article, we discussed 4 string and 5 string banjos in detail.
 We also tried to compare and answer different questions related to both types of banjos.
-Like the difference between a 4 and a 5 String Banjo, Pros, and cons of each type of banjos.
+Like the difference between a 4 and a 5 String Banjo, the pros, and cons of each type of banjo.